 MetaQil mouth rinse alleviates metallic taste in the mouth, providing long-lasting comfort and relief.

 While there currently is no permanent solution to eliminate metallic taste, MetaQil® has made it easier to temporarily alleviate it.
-The solution is safe, quick, and convenient to use anywhere at any time.
+The solution is safe, quick, and convenient to use.